xushuhere/Grocery-List/GroupProject/Docs/ProjectPlan.md

 ## 1 Introduction

-This document describes the software development process (CS6300) for Team 16  of the Fall 2016.
+This document describes the project plan for software development process (Team 16, Fall 2016).
 The project is for a custom android application that manages grocery lists and items that the user wants to buy at a grocery store.

 ## 2 Process Description